-You will definite be able to see all the must-sees of London in two days, and even visit some of the attractions or one of London’s fantastic museums.
+You will be able to see all the must-sees of London in two days and even visit some of the attractions or one of London’s fantastic museums.

-In order to help you plan your trip to London, we have designed two different options for you to consider, so that you can make the most of your two days in London.
+In order to help you plan your trip to London, we have designed two options for you to consider so that you can make the most of your two days in London.

 We suggest that you do the river cruise from Westminster to the Tower of of London, allowing you to alight at the Tower of London, being then able to explore the area and even visit the magnificent Tower of London, as this will take you about two hours.
 You can buy tickets for the Tower of London in advance, saving money and not having to queue at the ticket office, or you can enter for free without having to queue if you have a tourist pass that includes the entrance to the Tower of London, such as the London Pass.
 Then you can hop on the bus tour right here and continue your open bus tour to explore more of London.

 If you’d rather see London in 2 days on foot, then you might find our walking routes useful.
-With these walking routes you will get to see most of London’s big attractions, but remember the duration of each walking route depends of the number of attractions you would like to visit.
+With these walking routes, you will get to see most of London’s big attractions, but remember, the duration of each walking route depends on the number of attractions you would like to visit.

-Don’t forget that you will be able to follow our walking routes and itineraries with our free mobile app for android.
+Don’t forget that you will be able to follow our walking routes and itineraries with our free London travel app for android.

-London in two days: Day 1 in London
+London in two days by foot: Day 1 in London

 Changing of the Guard at Buckingham Palace